katydecorah/katydecorah.github.io/code/_posts/2015-02-21-weaving-geojson.md

 I found a better workflow with Jekyll.

 After a quick search I found a [GeoJSON file with all the countries](https://github.com/johan/world.geo.json).
-I regex'd it into yml format and saved it to my `_data` folder ([in _this_ repo](https://github.com/katydecorah/geojson-weaver)) as [`countries.yml`](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/_data/countries.yml).
+I regex'd it into yaml format and saved it to my `_data` folder ([in _this_ repository](https://github.com/katydecorah/geojson-weaver)) as [`countries.yml`](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/_data/countries.yml).
 That will serve as a reference file; I don't need to touch it.
 Actually, Atom will barf if I try to open it, so it stays sealed tight.

 Next, I created another file ([`leave.yml`](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/_data/leave.yml)).
 This is the data that I want to weave in with the country data.
 For each country, I made sure to use the same exact country name found in `countries.yml` because later I'll evaluate the name to match the data up.